MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 ## Reusing ExpressRoute across multiple online services

-A single ExpressRoute connection can be used to access multiple online services for example, Microsoft Power Platform, Dynamics 365, Microsoft 365, and Microsoft Azure.
+A single ExpressRoute connection can be used to access multiple online services, for example, Microsoft Power Platform, Dynamics 365, Microsoft 365, and Microsoft Azure.

 ![Diagram showing shared ExpressRoute connection with Microsoft public services and Microsoft Azure](media/reuse-network.png)

-Note that ExpressRoute itself does not separate different types of Microsoft services from a particular subnet.
+ExpressRoute itself does not separate different types of Microsoft services from a particular subnet.
 It is possible to utilize BGP Community tags to control the routing of traffic to particular services across ExpressRoute.
 Microsoft does not route traffic back across ExpressRoute selectively based on